 But as you turn it over in your hands, you notice some peculiar markings at the base.
-What stories do these enigmatic etchings tell?
+What stories do these enigmatic crystal markings tell?
 What secrets about your family’s heritage might they unlock?

 As you embark on this journey of discovery, you’ll soon realize that these seemingly simple marks are anything but – they’re the crystalline fingerprints that can transform your curious findings into verified treasures.